All That Yarn - Donating Time and Yarn

 If you are interested in donating, check with your local services.
 I know that there are online charity organizations that can use crocheted or knitted items.
 Just a few I know of:

-Project Linus (making blankets for kids)
+Project Linus (making blankets for kids, USA based)

 Chemo Caps for cancer patients (lots of patterns online)

 Warm Up America (making blankets for any needy person, USA based) - part of the Craft Yarn Council's list of charities (see craftyarncouncil.com)